Early-stage software — the API is unstable and will change. Follow along on GitHub.

 What you get

 Everything runs in your process.
-No external services, no network calls to a coordinator.
-Just your code and a local embedded store.
+No network calls to a coordinator, no external state store.
+Your code and a local embedded database.

 Crash recovery

 Steps are journaled before execution.
-Crash mid-workflow?
-On restart, completed steps return cached results.
+Crash mid-workflow and on restart, completed steps return cached results.
 Execution picks up where it stopped.

 Explicit retries

 You decide what's retryable.
-Return StepError::retryable() for transient failures.
-StepError::permanent() when it's done for.
+StepError::retryable() for transient failures, StepError::permanent() when it's done for.
 The engine doesn't guess.

 ctx.suspend("key") drops the workflow to disk.
 Nothing held in memory.
 Signal it later with a payload and execution continues from cached state.